 How to respond: Explain the business impact of risk management decisions and ensure that your positions are supported by evidence.
 The second part is vital, because boards make decisions based on the risk tolerance.
 Any risks above the tolerance threshold require a remedy to bring them within a safe area.
 That said, this doesn’t necessarily require dramatic changes in short periods of time, so beware of overreacting.

 The board seeks assurances that you are adequately managing material risks, and that subtle, long-term approaches may be appropriate in some instances.
 Remember, the board is accountable for “enterprise” risk, of which cyber risk makes up a small, albeit important, part.
 Challenge yourself to be brief and to the point.
 A lack of control is not a risk, and neither is the next big threat.
 Focus on the big-ticket items that you control, such as loss of IP, regulation and third-party risk.

 What it sounds like: Are we appropriately allocating resources?
 Are we spending enough?
 Why are we spending so much?

-Why it’s asked: The board will want reassurance that security and risk management leaders are not standing still.
-Board members will want to know about metrics and ROI.
+Why it’s asked: The board wants reassurance that security and risk management leaders are not standing still and about metrics and ROI.

-How to respond: Use a balanced scorecard approach in which the top layer expresses business aspirations and the performance of the organization against those aspirations is illustrated using a simple traffic-light mechanism.
+How to respond: Use a balanced scorecard approach that uses a simple traffic-light mechanism.
+The top layer should express business aspirations and the performance of the organization against those aspirations.
 As much as possible, explain aspirations in terms of business performance, not technology.
 Performance is underpinned by a series of security measurements that are evaluated using a set of objective criteria.